Skip to main content

 Doxy PEP Discussion with Clients

-The CDC recommends healthcare providers discuss DoxyPEP with the following:
+The CDC recommends healthcare providers discuss DoxyPEP with their clients and use their clinical judgment and shared decision-making when discussing DoxyPEP.

 DoxyPEP Prescribing Guidance